daviemakz/risen-js-docs/docs/security.md

 Risen.JS uses all the well-known practices for writing secure code, preventing buffer overflow, and other memory corruption issues.
 Risen.JS does not require root privileges to run as it's a typical Node.JS application.

 It is recommended to run it as an unprivileged Risen.JS user that is only used for this purpose.
+It's also recommended to ensure your file/folder permissions do not allow this user to any resources which the Risen.JS service does not need.
+This will help ensure security is maintained.